Wheest/wheest.github.io/_posts/2023-09-05-signal_compress_docker_compose.md

 CMD ["python3", "extract.py"]
 ```

-We are using the Python base image, since it has most of the configuration and dependencies we need (which might be overkill), and is popular enough that we could consider it to be more trustworthy.
+We are using the official Python base image, since it has most of the configuration and dependencies we need (which might be overkill), and is popular enough that we could consider it to be more trustworthy.
 When we execute this container, we will execute some Python code which processes the Signal database, and pass the prompt to the LLM.
 `CMD ["python3", "extract.py"]` runs our script automatically when the container launches.
+You can see the Dockerfile, `extract.py`, and the rest of the code from this project on [my GitHub repo](https://github.com/Wheest/signal-compress).

 ### Container Orchestration

-Now we have our LLM container workflow, as well as our Signal database extractor in a separate container.
+Now we have our LLM container workflow, as well as our Signal database extractor in a separate image.
 However, how are we going to simplify and automate our application?
 Docker Compose is well suited for this, at least at the scale that we are operating at, i.e., running on a single host, which is a desirable feature for our security model.
 But how are we going to connect the Signal container and the `llama.cpp` container?
 This is where Docker Compose comes in.

 Docker Compose allows us to run multiple Docker containers at once, and define their configuration in a single file.
 This helps with reproducibility, since we have "infrastructure-as-code", rather than having to copy-and-paste multiple `docker run` commands for each of our containers, which can be tedious and error prone.
+It also simplifies the process of cross-container communication.

-This configuration is done in a YAML file `docker-compose.yml`.
+This configuration of Docker Compose is defined in a [YAML](https://en.wikipedia.org/wiki/YAML) file `docker-compose.yml`.
-A basic annotated Docker Compose file is given below.
+A basic annotated Docker Compose file is given below, to illustrate some of the core concepts.
 Docker Compose calls distinct containers `services`, and here we have two, `llama` and `signal`.

 ```yaml